Build Overview

 Permafrost Bolts to build a second

-Freeze without ever stopping, creating a continuous burst cycle that is devastating against Bosses.
+Freeze without ever stopping, creating a continuous burst cycle that is devastating against bosses.

 Freeze setup is fully operational.